-1.1.4 Changes that impact approval period
+1.1.3 Changes that impact approval period

-If a minimal risk protocol that has been given a ten-year approval period changes such that it becomes subject to a one-year or three-year approval period (e.g. FDA oversight is initiated, industry funding is received, etc.), continuing review will be required at that time and the interval of review will be shortened to meet the requirements described above in section 1.1.1 or 1.1.2.
+If a minimal risk protocol that has been given a 3 year approval period changes such that it becomes subject to federal oversight (e.g. addition of federal funding source or FDA oversight is initiated), continuing review will be required at that time and the interval of review may be shortened to meet the requirements described above in section 1.1.1.